| Kuwait | Jun 06, 2019

 Kuwait's accommodation facilities have been suffering from less-than-ideal occupancy rates for some time, but better days are in the offing.

-The occupancy rate—the ratio of rented hotel rooms to all available ones—is a telling indicator of how well a country’s tourism sector, and in particular its hospitality segment, are faring, at least compared to the sector’s own heyday.
+The hotel occupancy rate—the ratio of rented hotel rooms to all available ones—is a telling indicator of how well a country’s tourism sector, and in particular its hospitality segment, are faring, at least compared to the sector’s own heyday.
 And, if the occupancy rate is anything to go by, the Kuwaiti hospitality sector’s performance is not meeting its full potential at the present juncture.
 According to Statista, a statistics portal, occupancy rates in the country have been hovering at around 53% for the last five years.
 Although this figure is not a total disappointment, the sector saw better days not so long ago.
 For example, the occupancy rate came close to 60% in 2013—though that figure, too, was below global industry standards.

 This is also reflected in the country’s visa policies; only those holding Bahraini, Omani, Qatari, Saudi, and Emirati passports are able to enter Kuwait visa-free.
 Arguably, adopting more easy going visa requirements can influence the occupancy rate in a positive way, but it will not be a foolproof remedy, because there are further issues to contend with.